stefangoolcharan/stefangoolcharan/README.md

 - 👀 I’m interested in:
    Web development.
-I am experienced in HTML, CSS, JS, Figma and wish to further my programming knowledge in this field while also pursing frameworks and ui libraries ie. Vue, Angular, React.
+I am experienced in HTML, CSS, JS, Figma and wish to further my programming knowledge in this field while also pursing more frameworks & languages.

 - 🌱 I’m currently learning:
-   Html, Css, Javascript, ReactJs
+   NextJs

 - 📫 How to reach me:
-   Email: goolcharanshivan@gmail.com
    LinkedIn: Stefan Goolcharan

 <!---